thunderbird-esq/tbird-chip-composer-beta/README.md

 *   **MIDI I/O**: No MIDI import or export capabilities.

 This project is an ongoing development sandbox.
 Contributions and feedback are welcome!

+## License

+This project is released under the MIT License.
+It bundles `system.css` by Sakun Acharige, also MIT-licensed.